-Geriatrics will be a multidisciplinary approach and engage the students in all core competencies.
-This rotation will address the complex needs of the elderly and emphasize a holistic approach to functional independence especially in those with a myriad of chronic diseases.
-This will require the student to interact with physicians, nurses, various agencies, social workers, occupational therapists, and family members to provide both comprehensive as well as end of life care for these patients with multiple needs.
+Geriatrics will use a multidisciplinary approach and engage students in utilizing core competencies.
+This rotation will address the complex needs of the elderly and emphasize a holistic approach to functional independence, especially in those with a myriad of chronic diseases.
+This will require the student to interact with physicians, nurses, various social services, occupational therapists, and family members to provide both comprehensive, as well as end of life care for these patients with multiple needs.